 27 August 2020

-We now live in an age of open banking… in theory.
+We now live in an age of open banking, at least in theory.
 As we approach the recently-extended compliance deadline for PSD2 on December 31st, we are facing two linked but clashing realities.
 One, that so-called 'open banking' will have huge benefits for consumers and corporate interests alike and will help usher in a mini revolution in the world of finance.
 And two, banks and financial institutions largely aren't prepared when it comes to consumer-facing software and applications.
 This obviously raises a few questions.

 What is PSD2 and Why Do I Need to Know About It?

 PSD2 is a European directive that focuses on hardware and software used on devices or cards sold or distributed within the European Union with the intent of processing consumer transfers and payments.
 Also known as Payment Services Directive 2 or EU Directive 2015/2366, the legislation's chief goal is in harmonising standards and security protocols across the board for EU citizens and businesses.

 While, in theory, the full implementation of PSD2 on all platforms will lead to a more holistic experience and potentially heightened layers of security for all involved, moves towards compliance so far have been scattered and not clearly defined.
 So far, banks and other financial and tech institutions have yet to be presented with a unified API to be integrated universally across applications.
 This is unusual in EU legislative guidance and so has left many to do the groundwork themselves.
 This has resulted in an interoperability issue.